 You have probably heard the phrase “content is king” a million times before.
 In 2018, you will hear it even more often.

 I have always been a proponent of white-hat SEO and as part of that I try to publish in-depth, relevant content.
 And with in-depth content I don’t mean long content.
-I am refering to well-researched, well-structured, user-friendly content that dives deep into topics and answers questions people have.
+I am referring to well-researched, well-structured, user-friendly content that dives deep into topics and answers questions people have.
 I don’t focus on creating backlinks as much as many others do.

 With Rankbrain becoming more powerful, Google is now far less dependent on backlinks to understand the quality and relevance of an article and a website.
 Backlinks will still matter though, but far less than ever before.